EECi/Cambridge-Estates-Building-Energy-Archive/README.md

 # Cambridge University Estates building energy usage archive (2000-2023)

-This repository hosts a dataset of historic building energy usage (electricity and gas) from buildings across the Cambridge University Estates covering the period 2000 to 2023. ... more info ...
+This repository hosts a dataset of historic building energy usage (electricity and gas) from buildings across the Cambridge University Estates covering the period 2000 to 2023.
+The electricity usage data includes lighting, plug loads, and plant equipment electricity consumption.
+It is assumed that for the period covered, none of the buildings have heat pumps installed, and so the gas usage data corresponds to the total heating energy usage for the buildings.

-... tool provided for creating datasets ... that are in a format compatible with the CityLearn [[1]](#1) environment for building energy control simulation.
+Tools are provided for identifying and constructing building energy datasets that are in a format compatible with the CityLearn [[1]](#1) environment for building energy control simulation.
 Detail on this formatting can be found in the [CityLearn documentation](https://www.citylearn.net/overview/dataset.html).
 All predicted variables are perfect predictions copied from the true data measurements.

-... `DataSources.md` ... provides information on the source of the data variables within the datasets, and any pre-processing performed.
+`DataSources.md` provides details of the source of the data variables within the datasets, and any pre-processing performed.

 ## Updates for Version 2

-...
+Version 2 of this dataset provides two major updates:
+  1. Gas usage data is provided for all buildings where it is available.
+  2. The dataset is expanded to include more buildings and more years of data.
+Some buildings from Version 1 are removed.

+NOTE: the annonymised building IDs in Version 2 *do not* correspond to the building IDs in Version 1.

 ## Note on Data Processing

-... pre-processing and screening very light, lots of messiness remaining in data, suggest good pickings for data quality research (imputation, change-point detection, etc.) ...
+Very lightweight pre-processing is performed on the energy usage data obtained from the Cambridge University Estates building monitoring systems.

+There are two key steps:
+  1. The data is screened for years with sufficient data availability and visually inspected data quality.
+  2. Missing data is replaced with zeros (for compatibility with the CityLearn environment).

+Further detail on pre-processing is available in `DataSources.md`.

+As a result, the provided data contains substantial real-world 'messiness'.
+These data quality and availability issues are common in practical building monitoring systems.
+Hence, this dataset provides opportunity for the study of data quality issues in building energy management.
+The following studies are suggested:
+  - Data missingness/validity detection and data imputation
+  - Change-point detection for building/occupant behaviour changes
+  - Building control scheme robustness (i.e. stability under unreliable input data)

 ## Directory Structure